 Autism and Cinema: An exploration in neurodiversity

-Wellcome and Barbican have partnered up to deliver a programme of screenings that compliment Autism Awareness Month in April.
-Project Art Works are delighted to have two of our films included in the programme at the Barbican this September.
+Autism in Cinema and Barbican will deliver a programme of screenings that compliment Autism Awareness Month in April.
+Project Art Works are delighted to have three films included in the programme at the Barbican this September.

 Find out more about the programme here.